tibor309/firefox/README.md

 ```

 ## Config

-You can find additional parameters and settings from the [linuxserver/docker-firefox][firefox-setup] project page!
+You can also use additional parameters and settings from the [linuxserver/docker-firefox][firefox-setup] project!

 | Parameter | Function |
 | :----: | --- |